Skip to content

 imu_topic: "/ouster/imu"

-You can control what the algorithm publishes thought the following parameters. scan_publish_en determines if any output pointcloud (the map of environment, the de-skewed LiDAR scan and ...) should be published or not.
-If you dont need these data and only need the localization of FASTLIO, you can use this option to optimize the memory and CPU bandwidth.
-With map_en, you can disable publishing of largest pointcloud (the entire map of the environment) but position estimation is still being done.
+Few parameters determine what the algorithm publishes. scan_publish_en determines if any output point cloud (the entire map, the de-skewed LiDAR scan, and etc.) should be published or not.
+Disabling the point clouds helps with computation efficiency and it is better to be disabled if you only need localization.
+With map_en, you can disable publishing of largest pointcloud (the entire map of the environment) but position estimation is still running.
 If you need a map, still you can control whether you need a dense map or a sparse one through dense_publish_en parameter.
-Lastly, if you want to visualize the history of location that the robot has visited (useful for visualization) you can use path_en.
-Most of these topics are good for visulization or debugging and for a localization application you can disable them all.
+Lastly, if you want to visualize the history of locations that the robot has visited you can use path_en.
+Most of these topics are good for analysis or debugging.

 path_en: true